 What The Science Says

 In addition to the 3 papers already mentioned, there are many scientific papers on reversing Type 2 Diabetes on a plant-based diet.
 I want to highlight a current ongoing study called the Natural Food Interaction (NFI) Protocol Diet.
-The protocol is currently being tested in a large clinical trial in Europe where the tailored meal plans have resulted in a 96.5% type 2 diabetes remission rate after only 20 weeks.
+The protocol is currently being tested in a large clinical trial in Europe where the tailored meal plans have resulted in a 96.5% type 2 diabetes remission rate after only 20 weeks with ALL patients off medications.

 Here is the NFI Protocol Diet Press Release: https://www.plantbasednews.org/lifestyle/55-diabetes-patients-lose-2000lbs-20-weeks-nfi-protocol